geoman-io/leaflet-geoman/README.md

 Snap the dragged marker/vertex to other layers for precision drawing.
 Snapping can be disabled for layers with the layer option `snapIgnore: true`.
 With `snapIgnore: false` it will be always snappable, also if `pmIgnore` is set.
+Can also be disabled by holding the `ALT` key.

 ![Snapping Options](https://files-r7ezk18qq.now.sh/snapping.gif)